 2.)
 Meze 99 Classics Walnut Gold Headphones (Gold-Black)– These are more like a work of art than a pair of headphones.
 Pictures don’t do them justice.
 They have hand-finished wood cups, high-quality PU Leather, and beautiful gold accents.
 They also come with Silver hardware if the Gold is too much for you.
 The comfortable headband and earpads add to the luxurious feel.
-They also come with a nice hard storage case, and two different cables, one for portable use, and a longer one for use at home.
+Accessories include a beautiful hard storage case, two different cables, one for portable use, and a longer one for use at home.

 All that wouldn’t mean much if they didn’t sound right, and believe me, they do!!
 These headphones have received more rewards than you can count for their warm yet refined sound.
 They make pretty much any music you play sound good!!
 Get these for the person who thinks they have everything.
 They also have a less expensive model called the 99 NEO with a very similar tone and look, but they have matte black earcups instead of the wood.